VolkovLabs/business-news/README.md

 ## Getting Started

-The Business News data source can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/volkovlabs-rss-datasource/) or utilizing the Grafana command line tool.
+The Business News data source can be installed from the [Grafana Plugins catalog](https://grafana.com/grafana/plugins/volkovlabs-rss-datasource/) or utilizing the Grafana command line tool.

 For the latter, please use the following command.